Natural Alternative Therapies

 What Causes Restless Leg Syndrome?

-Like I said at the beginning, your doctor and WebMD will tell you that doctors do not know the cause of RLS, though suspect it is genetic (what isn’t these days, it seems to be the explanation for everything).
+Like I said at the beginning, your doctor and WebMD will tell you that doctors do not know the cause of RLS, though they suspect it is genetic (what isn’t these days, it seems to be the explanation for everything).

 But, RLS can be quite easily explained and treated – naturally.